Emjay6229/Emjay6229/README.md

 - 🔭 Hi, I'm Joshua Chukwudi Onwuemene
 - 🌱 I’m a backend software engineer.
-- 👯 I’m currently building enterprise software in the Java ecosystem.
+- 👯 I’m currently contributing to enterprise software in the Java ecosystem.
 - 👯 I’m excited about utilizing cloud tech to deploy useful software services.
 - 🤔 I’m willing to collaborate on backend projects
 - 💬 Ask me about programming and software development